k-vaughn/NTCIP-8008/docs/overview.md

-Once all expected changes have been made to fulfil a defined stage in the project plan, the maintainer will follow the project's defined process for obtaining approval of the current draft as a formal release (e.g., v01.01.03) from the identified approval group (e.g., perhaps selected experts for a patch, the WG for a new feature, or the parent committee for non-backwards compatible changes).
+Once all expected changes have been made to fulfil a defined stage in the project plan, the maintainer will follow the project's defined process for obtaining approval of the current draft as a formal release (e.g., v1.1.3) from the identified approval group (e.g., perhaps selected experts for a patch, the WG for a new feature, or the parent committee for non-backwards compatible changes).
 The exact approval group is defined in the project's plan.

 If approval is received, the maintainer:

 - documents changes in release notes (if not already included);
-- if it is a full release, moves the version to the main branch;
+- if it is a full release, moves the version to the main branch; and
-- tags the current version as a new release (e.g., "v01.01.03"); and
+- tags the current version as a new release (e.g., "v1.1.3").

-- provides a downloadable archive.
+Assuming the maintainer has properly configured the repository with the necessary GitHub action, defining a new release tag will automatically generate an update to the website and a new PDF.
+Further, if [`mike`](https://github.com/jimporter/mike) is included in the configuration, the generated website will make previous versions of the website (and PDF) available from a dropdown menu.

 If approval is not received, the maintainer ensures that all of the identified issues are properly recorded on the issues page and continues the process of addressing issues through contributions.

 This collaborative process allows open-source projects to evolve through contributions from users and developers worldwide, promoting continuous improvement while ensuring transparency and accountability.

 </div>